 MMO: You have been a part of 13 different organizations, 14 now including the Long Island Ducks.
 How difficult is it to be constantly on the move from organization to organization, and how does one stay mentally focused and prepared for when that time occurs?

-David: So what a lot of people don’t realize is just the whole process that’s involved.
+David: What a lot of people don’t realize is just the whole process that’s involved.
 And that you literally have no control and there’s no other business that’s like this.
-People say well, come on, we get fired and we get transferred and stuff like that all the time.
+People say, well come on, we get fired and we get transferred and stuff like that all the time.
 Yeah, but it’s always your choice.
-If you get fired, okay fine that’s obviously not your choice, but then you can get another job in the exact same industry, probably in the same location just down the street, and so not a whole lot changes.
+If you get fired, okay fine, that’s obviously not your choice.
+But then you can get another job in the exact same industry, probably in the same location just down the street, and so not a whole lot changes.
 Or at worst you have to go somewhere else to get the same job in the same business in just a different city.

 That one wasn’t even that hard, getting traded from the Giants to the Cubs because you’re getting traded from an unbelievable organization yes, and that’s sad, to your dream organization.
 So it’s like, God, I really hate leaving the Giants but if there was ever a team to leave them for it’s the one I got traded to.
 Then my dreams came true to play for the Cubs and put on the uniform, play at Wrigley Field and do all that.
 But then the next one was hard, getting traded from the Cubs to the White Sox.
 It’s your dream team; your dream job tells you we no longer want your services.

-MMO: Thank you so much for your time today Mr. Aardsma, best of luck to you.
+MMO: Thank you so much for your time today, David.
+Best of luck to you.

 David: My pleasure, thank you for reaching out.